 For information: Cascina Aurora, Via Raffaello 165, 25127 S. Polo – Brescia.
 Tel.
 349 0998697

 The speleological association Bresciana also allows you to visit the basements of the castle of Brescia, discovering towers, tunnels and bastions with guided tours of various levels.
 Available both for individual groups and for groups of up to 15 people, these tours provide access to most of the Castle’s underground areas, including the tower, the oil storehouse, the water tanks and the powder rooms.

 10. What to eat in Brescia

 The cuisine of Brescia is tasty and tasty, based on meat and dairy products, and cereals, including the famous polenta taragna, in an area that reserves wines of excellence, with many DOC.

 You can start from the aperitif, the Pirlo, to be tasted in the centre, with lemon peel, white wine, red bitter, seltzer, accompanied by bertagnì (fried cod).

-The appetizers are a triumph of cured meats and cheeses, and among the first courses you should try the malfatti, gnocchi with bread, milk, butter, eggs, fresh spinach and nutmeg, boiled and seasoned with butter and sage.
-The casonsèi bresciani are delicious homemade ravioli, stuffed with meat or vegetables, flavoured with butter and fresh sage and parmesan cheese.
+The appetizers are a triumph of cured meats and cheeses, and among the first courses, you should try the malfatti, gnocchi with bread, milk, butter, eggs, fresh spinach and nutmeg, boiled and seasoned with butter and sage.
+The casonsèi bresciani are delicious homemade ravioli, stuffed with meat or vegetables, flavored with butter and fresh sage and parmesan cheese.